Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 The token field is automatically filled and should not be changed unless a new token is required.
 In such cases, please click on “Request new token” to generate a new token.

-Public URL can be optionally filled in, if for any reason, your published pages are not on the same URL as your configuration panel.
+Public URL is optional to fill in if, for any reason, your published pages are not on the same URL as your configuration panel.

-When you download the plugin, you will be automatically be using the latest experience.
-If for some reason, you would like to use previous look of the Siteimprove  plugin, uncheck "Use latest experience" in the configuration panel.
+When you download the plugin, you automatically will be using the latest experience.
+If for some reason, you want to use the previous experience of the Siteimprove plugin, uncheck "Use latest experience" in the configuration panel.

 API Username (Email) and API Key are API credentials that should be filled in if you have purchased the ‘Prepublish’ add-on feature.
 When provided correctly, you should be able to begin utilizing Prepublish when you are previewing a page.